| |

 What is Liard River Hot Springs?

-Liard River Hot Springs complex in Northern British Columbia is a truly magical place where you can soak in hot water and relax, enjoying the pure wilderness around you.
+Liard River Hot Springs complex in Northern British Columbia is a magical place where you can soak in hot water and relax, enjoying the pure wilderness.
 It’s the second-largest hot spring spot in Canada.
 But Liard is actually the largest natural hot springs in Canada.

 What’s more, the Liard River Hot Springs has ecological significance and is well known for its natural setting in a lush boreal spruce forest.
 The place is often called “Tropical Valley ” due to the lush plant life influenced by the warmth of the springs.

-You can stay there for a day, few hours or a few nights.
-The overnight possibilities are Liard River Hot Springs Campground and Liard Hot Springs Lodge.
-Below we present details, prices, and amenities about those places.
+You can stay there for a day, a few hours, or a few nights.
+Liard River Hot Springs Campground and Liard Hot Springs Lodge are the overnight possibilities.
+Below, we present details, prices, and amenities about those places.
 If you are a fan of Into the Wild, it is worth knowing that Chris McCandless / Alex Supertramp enjoyed these hot springs in 1992.

 Where is Liard River Hot Springs?